The Dashing Dash Diet

 - The Vegetarian Dash Diet: Obviously based on the same principles, but without the meat.

 The dash diet plan is actually very similar to the Mediterranean diet and is a heart-healthy diet for life.
-The original version is based around eating foods from the following healthy choices:-
+Healthy foods from the original version of the Dash diet include:-

 Fruits and Vegetables in Abundance